Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

 Reason 2 to Use Norwegian Air – Route Availability

-You may not realize just how many routes Norwegian Air has, and they continue to add new routes.
+You may not realize just how many routes Norwegian Air has, and it continues to add new ones.
 They offer services beyond Europe to South America and Asia!
 Currently, they provide services to more than 150 destinations worldwide.

 Tip: Even if Norwegian Air does not fly to where you want to go, chances are they will connect into a hub that does.
 For example, check out deals from Gatwick on other carriers.
-You could save a ton just by getting to Gatwick using Norwegian Air.
+You could save a ton by flying to Gatwick with Norwegian Air.

 Reason 3 to Use Norwegian Air – Multiple Award Winner